About Brain Donation

-At present, a definitive diagnosis of most brain diseases can only be made by examining the brain after death.
+At present, a definitive diagnosis of Alzheimer’s disease is made by examining brain tissue.
 An autopsy provides accurate and comprehensive information that can confirm or disprove the clinical diagnosis of Alzheimer’s disease or some other dementia.
 Many families find that receiving the final pathological diagnosis provides closure and resolution to the caregiving experience and important information about their own medical risks.

 In addition, the autopsy contributes greatly to our scientific understanding of the effects of the disease on the brain and may lead to better treatments in the future.

 Finally, brain donation provides the opportunity for the individual and their family to provide a gift of hope to future generations in the fight against Alzheimer’s and other brain diseases.

 Participants enrolled at the UCI Alzheimer’s Disease Research Center (ADRC) are eligible for autopsy study.
 Annual visits and longitudinal follow-up are a part of the program, so participants in this program will be pre-registered for brain donation.
 Brain donation by non-research participants is, unfortunately, far less valuable to scientific study.